 Education Policy Advisors Network (EPAN)

-- contributing to the development of the Council of Europe's contribution to the United Nations 2030 Agenda for sustainable development (Target 4.7 ).
+- Participating in the development of the Council of Europe's contribution to the United Nations 2030 Agenda for sustainable development (SDG 4 and SDG 16).

 Since the Network’s establishment, EPAN members have contributed to the ongoing, development of the RFCDC including the preparation of descriptors for young learners under 10 years of age, a CDC portfolio and a reflection tool for teachers.
 They have also made proposals on how teacher education programmes could be improved with the use of the RFCDC.
 Relevant members provide an important link for country-specific capacity building projects supported by the Council of Europe and funded with external resources.